 Cards Against Humanity is Offering a Full-Ride STEM Scholarship for Women

 Passionate about science?
 Applying to college — or already enrolled?
 You might be able to earn yourself a full-ride scholarship.

 The iconic card game funds the scholarship program through its 30-card Science Pack expansion set, which retails for $10.
-All profits from sales of the Science Pack go toward the scholarship, which is up to almost $1 million.
+All profits from sales of the Science Pack go toward the scholarship, which is up to more than $1.1 million.

 How to Apply to be the Next Science Ambassador

 If you identify as a woman, will be enrolled in college in fall 2018 and can talk circles around a STEM textbook, then you have no reason to not apply for this scholarship.

 To apply, submit a three-minute video in which you “deliver a mini lecture, not a personal statement, as if you are teaching or lecturing an audience,” the application explains.
 Share your excitement about the topic of your choice, which doesn’t have to be your chosen field.

 Upload your video to YouTube, make it public and fill out the super-short application form.
 A group of 60 women who work in science and engineering, plus your parents and aunts and uncles, will judge your video.